whlee0525/todo-react-recoil/README.md

-This project is just simple 'To Do List'. whiie using this app, on the developer console there will be page log which is using context.
+This project is just simple 'To Do List'. whiie using this app, on the developer console there will be page log which is using recoil.

 ## Load
 (cmd) yarn